Top 5 Things Texas Pool Owners Need to Know

 1. Tanning lotion and sprays clog the filter system

-2. Heaters need protection
+2. Pool heaters need protection

 3. There is more to water chemistry than Chlorine and pH

-Calcium Hardness is a key measurable component in a well balanced pool.
+Calcium hardness is a key measurable component in a well balanced pool.
 The performance of calcium can fluctuate greatly with warmer/cooler water swings and pH.
-Scaling can occur when Calcium Hardness is too high.
-This could result in cloudy water, rough surfaces, and heater inefficiency.
+Scaling can occur when calcium hardness is too high.
+This could result in cloudy water, rough surfaces and heater inefficiency.
 Corrosive water can occur when calcium hardness is too low.
 You may notice etching of plaster, grout dissolving or pitting of concrete surfaces.